nicky-code/neighborhood/README.md

 ### Behaviour
 We want our application to:

-A project can be rated based on 3 different criteria

-1.Design
-2.Usability
-3.Content

-These criteria can be reviewed on a scale of 1-10 and the average score is taken.

-As a user, I would like to:

-1.View posted projects and their details
-2.Post a project to be rated/reviewed
-3.Rate/ review other users' projects
-4.Search for projects
-5.View projects overall score
-6.View my profile page
+ a user should be able to his posts and posts of other users
+* Click on a single photo to expand it and also view the details of the photo.
+The photo details will    appear on a modal within the same route as the main page.
+* a user can Search for another user
+* a user can like and comment on a post
+* a user can view and rate other user's project

 ## Input Examples
-1.search users by title of project
+1.search users by location of Neighborhood
-2.Create a profile,registering,sign in,log in,create a post for project,rating regarding the Design,Usability and Content,etc
+2.Create a profile,registering,sign in,log in,create a post for business.

 ## Output Examples
-any User will be able to see the proects he/she has posted and their description and rates, and the user may be able to search for other projects.
+any User will be able to see the businesses from the neighborhood  he/she has searched for and other business the user has posted.

 ## TDD
-I test my project using Python3.6 manage.py test insta(my app-name).
+I have not test my project but normally i use Python3.6 manage.py test insta(my app-name).

 ## Setup/Installation Requirements

-1.Your application should be accessible to users on both desktop and mobile formats.
-You must ensure that your application is responsive to different screen sizes.

-2.Your application should have a clean, simple, well-organized user interface.
-Ensure you choose a consistent color scheme and use appropriate fonts for your application.
-Also, you MUST create a mockup design for your application before you begin development.

-3.Projects should have a Title, an image of the project's landing page, a detailed description of the project, a link to the live site.
+1.You should have a neighborhood class with the following properties:

+Neighbourhood Name
+Neighborhood location
+Occupants Count
+Admin Foreign key

+2.Some of the methods you will need to implement are:

+create_neigborhood()
+delete_neigborhood()
+find_neigborhood(neigborhood_id)
+update_neighborhood()
+update_occupants()

+3.You will create a user class with the following properties;

+name.
+id.
+neighborhood id foreign key
+email address.

+4.You will create a business class with the following properties;

+Business name
+User foreign key
+neighborhood id foreign key
+Business email address.
+The Methods we will create are:

+create_business()
+delete_business()
+find_business(business_id)
+update_business()

+5.Your application must have a business search functionality where users can search for businesses in their area.

-4.Your project should have a user profile that at least the following information:
+6.Your project should have a dashboard that you will use to manage the different users.

-a.Profile picture of the user
-b.User Bio
-c.Projects the user has posted d.A contact information of the user

-5.Your application should have a solid authentication system that allows users to sign up or log in to the application before posting or rating a project.
+7.our application should have a solid authentication system that allows users to sign in or register into the application before using it.
+When a user registers with your application they should receive a confirmation email.

-6.Projects will be rated/reviewed based on the following criteria:

-a.Design - This is the overall appearance of the project b.Usability - This can be translated to the user experience and how responsive the project is. c.Content - This includes the technologies used, the font used(is it uniform throughout the project) and grammar.
-These criteria will each be rated/review on a scale of 1-10 and the overall score will be their average.

-7.You should create an API so that users can access data from your application.
-You can create two API endpoints:

-a.Profile - This endpoint should return all the user profiles with information such as the username, bio, projects of the user and profile picture b.Projects- This endpoint should return information pertaining to all the projects posted in your application.

-8.Your project should have tests to test the core behaviours.
-All your tests should pass.
+8.Your project should be deployed to Heroku when you have finished with the set features.
+You should provide the link to your project in the description part of your project repository.

 ## Technology used
 Python3.6